top of page

 We have developed a procedure in which we take a small tissue sample from the nasal septum and use it to grow cartilage tissue in the laboratory.

-In another study, we were able to successfully treat 5 patients with kneecap arthritis using this procedure.
+In another study, we were able to successfully treat 5 patients with kneecap osteoarthritis using our procedure.
 We were able to achieve significant improvements in symptoms.

 We need further scientific evidence to confirm that this method is effective.

-We now want to test this new treatment for kneecap arthritis on more patients to show that it is more effective than currently available treatments.
+Our new treatment for kneecap osteoarthritis is now to be tested on more patients to investigate in a larger patient group, if it is more effective than currently available treatments.

 What are the goals of the